Benedictine Nuns of Perpetual Adoration of the Blessed Sacrament: Germany

+U.S.

+In 1874, sisters from Maria Rickenbach came to Missouri to assist monks from Engelberg Abbey in ministering to German immigrants.
+The sisters established themselves in Clyde, Missouri.

 Activity

 The nuns live according to the rules of Benedict of Nursia.
-The order has a contemplative character, and the center of life is the cult of the Eucharist.
+The order has a contemplative character, and the center of life is the adoration of the Eucharist.
 Depending on the monastery, the sisters bake the host, produce rosaries, icons, candles and food products.

 The sisters live in a strictly enclosed way, nevertheless, they may take in their circle a few people who want religious life with adoration of the Blessed Sacrament without the obligation to keep a strict enclosure.

 The religious costume in Poland, Italy and some of the monasteries in France consists of a black habit belted with a leather belt, a black scapular, a white bonnet surrounding the face and a black veil.
 On the chest there is (except for monasteries in Germany) the symbol of the Blessed Sacrament, which may look different depending on the monastery.
 In other countries, the religious costume may look different.